 What is a Qualified Dividend?

-Qualified Dividends are typically either Regular Cash Dividends or Extra Dividends that “Qualify” for different Tax Treatment in the USA.
+Qualified Dividends are typically either Regular Cash Dividends or Extra Dividends that “Qualify” for different Tax treatments in the USA.
 As an investor, you are subject to taxation on your profits by either Income Tax or the lower Long-Term Capital Gains Tax.

 As an employee, you are taxed on your Income, e.g., Income Tax.